vmware-archive/mcare-demo/README.md

 ```

-to deactivate run at some point in the future, rather than simply
+to deactivate the virtualenv at some point in the future, rather than simply
-closing the terminal window
+closing the terminal window, run

 ```
 (mcare)$ deactivate